Re-design and Extend

 Evaluate

-You should begin by evaluating your previous visualization designs.
-You are working with new people so the group needs to decide which datasets you all are going to work with.
-After you pick a dataset and an existing set of visualizations, you and your team will need to decide what your evaluation criteria are:
+You should begin by evaluating your previous website designs.
+You are working with new people so the group needs to decide which website and screens you all are going to work with.
+After you pick the website and screens (homepage/shop page/contact page/etc.), you and your team will need to decide what your evaluation criteria are:

 - What is important to assess about your design (learnability, accessibility, utility…)?